petk/php-build-system/docs/dependencies.md

 usually provide both `pkgconf` and `pkg-config` as a symbolic link on the command line.

-PHP Autotools build system requires `pkgconf` to locate system dependencies.
+PHP Autotools build system requires `pkgconf` to locate some system dependencies.

 Quick usage: